Skip to Content

 1. Run pairings in SwissSys as usual.

-Players see pairings on the tournament’s Reports tab as soon as the upload completes.
+Players see pairings on the tournament’s Reports tab as soon as the sync or upload completes.

 A dedicated Pairings tab is available as a preview feature for users with preview access enabled.
 All other players view pairings through the Reports tab.